levsero/test_embed/PULL_REQUEST_TEMPLATE.md

 • Deprecated - for soon-to-be removed features.
 • Removed - for now removed features.
 • Fixed - for any bug fixes.
-• Security - in case of vulnerabilities -->
+• Security - in case of vulnerabilities

+E.g.
-- Fixed - a very bad bug
+- Fixed a bug where the launcher was cropped by 1px in Firefox

+See https://zendesk.atlassian.net/wiki/spaces/WEB/pages/1082363857/Changelog+Duty for more information -->

+#### Web Widget

+#### Web Widget Classic

 ### Risks